 First, I love the Sony a1's name.
 It is short and to the point, reflecting the best-of-the-best features in, and a no-compromise attitude behind, its design.

-What subjects are the Sony Alpha a1 mirrorless interchangeable lens cameras (MILC) best suited for?
+What subjects are the Sony Alpha 1 mirrorless interchangeable lens cameras (MILC) best suited for?
 All of them.
 This camera is "The One" for everything.

 Sony referred to "The One" in their teasers leading to the a1 announcement, and the a1 is the "1" camera for all needs.
-At review time, there are few cameras even slightly better at anything than the a1.
+At review time, there are few cameras even slightly better at anything than the a1, and this is arguably the best interchangeable lens camera ever produced.

 Attaining the ultimate camera status comes at a high price, a price that will primarily be found worthy by professionals and serious enthusiasts.
 Those willing to pay the price will have the ultimate image capturing tool in their hands.